b49-clouddevops/bash-scripting/README.md

 # bash-scripting
-This is my first commint in the readme
+This is my first commint in the readme.md